Digital Democracy and Data Commons (DDDC)

 Nowadays there still is little awareness, deliberation and participation of citizens in the definition of the data politics that shape this new digital economy.
 This pilot initiative tries to stir critical consciousness and common construction in this arena.
 Furthermore, it aims to provide with the tools to build in that direction.

-What is DECODE and what does it bring to the process?
+What is DECODE and what it relates to the DDDC process?

 What are the goals of the DDDC pilot?